 Will there be concessional discounts available with the new licence?

-No. The deparment does not currently offer concession (including pensioner) discounts on licence products and this position will remain with the introduction of the new cards.
+No. The department does not currently offer concession (including pensioner) discounts on licence products.

 How do interstate and overseas customers renew their licence?

 Queensland driver licence holders and industry authority holders who are temporarily living interstate or overseas will be able to renew their driver licence by completing a driver licence renewal kit.